Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 The `sql:foreign-key` element allows you to specify the following attributes.
 - `name` - custom foreign key name, if not derived from the names of the field and related objects.
 - `mode` - set to `none` to suppress the foreign key constraint.
-- `update` - specifies the "on update" action: `no action`, `cascade`, `set null` or `set default`.
+- `update` - specifies the "on update" action: `no action`, `cascade`, `set null`, or `set default`.
-- `delete` - specifies the "on delete" action: `no action`, `cascade`, `set null` or `set default`.
+- `delete` - specifies the "on delete" action: `no action`, `cascade`, `set null`, or `set default`.

 ### Complex associations

 Similar to simple associations, Xomega automatically establishes an implicit association to a domain object with a complex key whenever you use its key fieldset in another domain object.
-This is possible because fieldsets that are used as keys on one object cannot be used as a key on another object, as we discussed [above](#pk2).
+This is possible because field sets that are used as keys on one object cannot be used as a key on another object, as we discussed [above](#pk2).

 The following example shows how the `special offer product` object has a composite key implemented by the corresponding fieldset with the same name, and the `detail` subobject of the `sales order` object uses that fieldset, thereby referencing the `special offer product` object.